petermr/pygetpapers/README.md

 # History

 `getpapers` is a tool written by Rik Smith-Unna funded by ContentMine at https://github.com/ContentMine/getpapers.
 The OpenVirus community has a need for a Python version and Ayush Garg has written an implementation from scratch, with some enhancements.

+# Formats supported by pygetpapers

+pygetpapers gives fulltexts in xml and pdf format.
+The metadata for papers can be saved in many formats including json, csv, html.
+Queries can be saved in form of a ini configuration file.
+The additional files for papers can also be downloaded.
+References and citations for papers are given in xml format.
+Log files can be saved in txt format.

 # Installation